What is co-management?

 You can connect multiple Configuration Manager instances to a single Intune tenant.

-Azure AD-joined only.
+Microsoft Entra joined only.
 This type is sometimes referred to as cloud domain-joined.)

 Update your devices to a supported version of Windows 11 or Windows 10.
 For more information, see Adopting Windows as a service.

 Permissions and roles